wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_getTransactionReceipt.md

 ---
-title: avax:eth_getTransactionReceipt \[WebSocket\]
+title: avax:eth_getTransactionReceipt - Avalanche
-description: Returns the receipt of a transaction by transaction hash.Note That the receipt is not available for pending transactions.
+description: Example code for the avax:eth_getTransactionReceipt ws method. Сomplete guide on how to use avax:eth_getTransactionReceipt ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters